hazelcast/hazelcast-go-client/README.md

 Requirements:

 * Hazelcast Go client is compatible only with Hazelcast 4.x and 5.x.
-* We support two most recent releases of Go, currently 1.17 and up.
+* We support two most recent releases of Go.

 In your Go module enabled project, add a dependency to `github.com/hazelcast/hazelcast-go-client`:
 ```shell